 The more I work with Linux the more I’m convinced that the problem with the open source model is precisely the opposite of what I would think it would be.

 My example is OpenVPN.
-Now, I’m not a complete noob when it comes to linux.
-I’m a sysadmin (mostly MS) by trade and while certificates can still confuse me at times, I get around fairly well.
+Now, I’m not a complete noob when it comes to Linux.
+I’m a sysadmin (mostly MS) by trade and while certificates still confuse me at times, I get around well enough.
 However, installing and configuring OpenVPN on an Ubuntu 14.04 box was beyond a pain in the ass.
-If it wasn’t for someone else writing a tutorial about how to do something vaguely similar to what I wanted to accomplish that mostly fits the distro I’m using in addition to myself being slightly familiar with Linux, I never would have been able to get my iPhone vpn’d into my home network.
+If it wasn’t for someone else writing a tutorial about how to do something vaguely similar to what I wanted to accomplish that mostly fits the distro I’m using—on top of me being slightly familiar with Linux, I never would have been able to get my iPhone VPN’d into my home network.

-I’m not trying to do anything out of the ordinary; but, in the Linux world, doing the mundane means you will still have a fight on your hands.
+I’m not trying to do anything out of the ordinary; but in the Linux world, doing mundane tasks means you will still have a fight on your hands.
 It wouldn’t be sacrilege to put in a couple wizards to help configure OpenVPN in the most common configurations.

 I finally got OpenVPN configured and my phone connected up.
-I used this tutorial, and it’s good.
-But for Ubuntu 14.04 I would recommending adding the following addendum:
+I used this tutorial, and it’s good, but for Ubuntu 14.04, I would recommend adding the following addendum:

-Make your life easier while configuring OpenVPN and do everything in root (sudo su) I’m not sure why, but the scripts won’t run under regular sudo.
+Make your life easier while configuring OpenVPN by doing everything in root (sudo su).
+I’m not sure why, but the scripts won’t run under regular sudo.

 That single tidbit of knowledge would have saved me an hour and a half of my time.